timothyhull/breadpool-champs-app/docs/index.md

     I learned to skate when I was...

 ??? info "Non-Derby Officiating"

+    I am newer to officiating for roller derby, I am not new to officiating.
+I regularly officiate at Brazilian Jiu-Jitsu tournaments and have previous experience officiating for high school basketball and football.

+    I’ve been competing in sports throughout my life, including over 20 years of Brazilian Jiu-Jitsu competition, and officiating is one of the ways I contribute to serving future generations of competitors while honoring the people who have been officials for my own competitive athletic experiences.

     I started officiating when I was sixteen, operating the scoreboard at high school basketball games, and I've since officiated: